 Hillsdale College’s “The Churchill Documents,” Vol. 14, for September 1939-May 1940, carries a recollection by Sir Geoffrey Shakespeare.
 Shakespeare (1893-1980) was a Liberal MP, 1923-45.
 He served Churchill as Parliamentary Under-Secretary of State for Dominion Affairs from 1940 to 1942.…

-First published in The Eleutheran, September 2008; Edwin’s Turtle Lake Marine Preserve, with a fine new dock and the bottle shack restored, opened in December 2014, where kayaks and canoes can now be rented.
+First published in The Eleutheran, September 2008; Edwin’s Turtle Lake Marine Preserve, with a fine new dock and the bottle shack restored in December 2014.